HindG/HRnet-Front/README.md

-# Getting Started with Create React App
+# HRnet React App Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+🚀 Update of the HRnet plateform, from JQuery to React 🚀

+This project was created to makeover the HRnet plateform, wich was obsolete and not very performant.
+After building the project with React, the performance comparison was conclusive thanks to Lighthouse.

+## Prerequisites

+👍 nodeJs version 12.2.0 or higher
+👍 npm

 ## Available Scripts